LoginRadius/docs/content/blog/get-started-dotnet-webforms/index.md

 ```

 Replace the following placeholder in the above configuration object:
-- `{{YOUR API KEY}}` : **API Key** obtained in the Get Credentials step.step.
+- `{{YOUR API KEY}}` : **API Key** obtained in the [Get Credentials](#get-credentials) step.

-## Registration or Login
+## Configure Registration and Login URLs

-In this tutorial, we will use the Auth Page (IDX) for authentication.
-Thus, your links or buttons to Register or Login should navigate the user to the following URLs:
+> In this tutorial, we are using Auth Page(IDX) for authentication, where Registration and Login functionality  is already implemented.

+Navigate your Register or Login links or buttons to the following URLs:
-> Registration and Login functionality is already implemented on your Auth Page (IDX).
-Thus, you don't need to implement them separately.

 **Registration Page URL:**

-`https://<LoginRadius App Name>.hub.loginradius.com/auth.aspx?action=register&return_url=<Return URL>`
+`https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=register&return_url=<Return URL>`

 **Login Page URL:**

-`https://<LoginRadius App Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>`
+`https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>`

 **Where:**

-- LoginRadius App Name is the name of your app as mentioned in the Get Credentials step.
+- **LoginRadius App Name** is the name of your app as mentioned in Get Credential step.
-- Return URL is where you want to redirect users upon successful registration or login.
+- **return_url** is where you want to redirect users upon successful registration or login.
+[Whitelist your domain](#domain-whitelisting) if you are not using Local Domain for this tutorial.

-> Return URL would be where in your application you would like to handle the returned access token.
+> return_url can be your website, frontend app, or backend server url where you are handling the access token.

-## Obtain Access Token

-On successful authentication on the Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the Return URL.

-The following is an example of the access token in the query string with the Return URL:

-`<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`

-You can use this access token to retrieve profile data and handle other user functionality.

-> Similar to Registration and Login actions, the Auth Page (IDX) supports more actions.
-Refer to [this document](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information.

 ## Retrieve User Data using Access Token

-Once authentication is complete using the Auth Page (IDX), the browser will be redirected to the Return URL provided.
-This should be your application's web page where you would like to receive the access token.
-On this page, you can retrieve the access token from your URL and use it to fetch the user profile.
+> Once the authentication is done using Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url.
+The return_url should be your application's web page where you would like to receive the access token.
+>The following is an example of the access token in the query string with the Return URL:
+>
+>`<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`
+>

-For example: To get the user profile, add the following script tag to your web page:
+Add the following script tag to your web page to get the user profile:

 ```html
 <script>